react-navigation/react-navigation.github.io/versioned_docs/version-6.x/typescript.md

 ```

 The `RootParamList` interface lets React Navigation know about the params accepted by your root navigator.
 Here we extend the type `RootStackParamList` because that's the type of params for our stack navigator at the root.
 The name of this type isn't important.

+Specifying this type is important if you heavily use `useNavigation`, `Link` etc. in your app since it'll ensure type-safety.
+It will also make sure that you have correct nesting on the `linking` prop.